 General Wolfe was born at the vicarage in Westerham, the elder of two sons of Lieutenant-General Edward Wolfe (1685–1759) and his wife, Henrietta (d.
 1764).
 Shortly afterwards they family moved along the road to what is now called Quebec House and in 1738, the family moved again, this time to Greenwich.
 In 1731, James was commissioned as 2nd Lieutenant in his father’s regiment and followed a military career.
 On 27 June 1743, he distinguished himself at the Battle of Dettingen (1743) on the River Main, Germany, during the War of the Austrian Succession (1740-1748).
 In January 1749, he was appointed Major in the 20th Foot and began compiling his ‘Instructions for Young Officers,’ published in 1768.

 The instructions were initially prepared in the event of a French Invasion.
 At the time, the British Army used a technique known as platoon firing, whereby the infantry battalion was subdivided into small platoons who would fire in sequence thus maintaining constant firing and throughout the musket was held at shoulder height.
 Wolfe introduced the much simpler technique of levelling the bayonet with the hip and creating an offensive rather than defensive weapon.
 These and other techniques were later incorporated into the official regulations and were the basis of British Infantry tactics in the American War of Independence (1776-1783) and the Napoleonic Wars (1793-1815).

-Around 1753-1754, Wolfe was stationed at Dover Castle where discussions were taking place in order to convert it an artillery fortress.
-Over the following two years extensive alterations took place including:
+Around 1753-1754, Wolfe was stationed at Dover Castle and was involved in discussions that were taking place in order to convert it into an artillery fortress.
+Over the following two years extensive alterations took place at the Castle including:

 – The defence of the landward approaches from the north and east;